CSA

 A healthy diet should not come at the cost of our cultural roots, and our CSA aims to bridge the gap in organic offerings by providing organic vegetables and herbs that our families are most fond of.

-By becoming a member of my CSA, you are supporting a small business and transforming our local food system.
+By becoming a member of our CSA, you're supporting a small business and transforming our local food system.
 Choy Division is one of a handful of Asian owned and run farms ( < 1% of farms in the US), and among a small but growing contigent of women farmers.
 Together, we can make sure that Asian Americans and Pacific Islanders are being heard in our local food and farming scene.

 What's in a share?